-Figure A-14: Regional TCAC Areas of High Segregation and Poverty (2023)
+Figure A-1412: Regional TCAC Areas of High Segregation and Poverty (2023)

-As discussed above.
-Compton has a large proportion of racial/ethnic minority residents and LMI households compared to the countywide average.
-There are three tracts in the City that are considered TCAC areas of high segregation and poverty, generally located in the central and northern areas of Compton (Figure A-15).
+As discussed above, Compton has a large proportion of racial/ethnic minority residents and LMI households compared to the countywide average.
+There are three tracts in the City that are considered TCAC areas of high segregation and poverty, generally located in the central and northern areas of Compton (Figure A-15Figure A-13).
 The following three tracts are considered areas of high segregation and poverty: 5416.03, 5425.02, 5426.01.
 Like all tracts citywide, these areas have non-White populations exceeding 80 percent and contain block groups that are considered LMI areas (more than 50 percent of households are low or moderate income).
-16 shows the areas of high segregation and poverty as they relate to the tract-level poverty status.
+According to the HCD Data Viewer 2.0, all areas of high segregation and poverty have Hispanic/Latino majority populations.
+More than 70 percent of the population in all three areas of high segregation and poverty are Hispanic/Latino.
+Figure A-16 shows the areas of high segregation and poverty as they relate to the tract-level poverty status.
 Tracts 5416.03 and 5426.01 along the northern City boundary have populations below the poverty line of 21.5 percent and 26.1 percent, respectively.
 Approximately 30.7 percent of the population in tract 5425.02 in the center of the City is below the poverty level.
 Similarly, tracts 5425.02 and 5426.01 have median household incomes below \$55,000 and tract 5416.03 has a median household income of \$58,958, based on the 2016-2021 ACS.
 In comparison, the median household income citywide during this period was \$62,297.

 Tracts 5416.03 and 5426.01, generally bound by Rosecrans Ave to the south and the northern City boundary, are characterized by large areas zoned for manufacturing as well as low, medium, and high density residential uses and limited commercial uses.
 Tract 5425.02 is largely zoned for high density residential uses.
-The City's zoning map is included as Figure A-57.
+The City's zoning map is included as Figure A-59.
 Residential units adjacent to land uses like manufacturing are typically less desirable and are therefore more affordable.
 Similarly, high density housing units also tend to significantly more affordable than low density neighborhoods and single-family homes.
 There is one subsidized housing development in tract 5426.01 with 71 affordable units.
 Tract 5425.02 also has a subsidized housing project (133 affordable units) and an emergency shelter (81 beds).

 Historical redlining may also be a factor in the current trend of areas of high segregation and poverty in Compton.
-As shown in Figure A-56, areas of high segregation and poverty have been identified in areas that were considered "hazardous" or "declining."
+As shown in Figure A-58, areas of high segregation and poverty have been identified in areas that were considered "hazardous" or "declining."
 HOLC redlining is discussed further in the Historical Trends subsection.